Keeping life green and simple

 We’ve included below some of the most interesting and myth-busting articles we found during our research.

-It’s certainly made us stop and think for a moment longer before reaching for our favourite Meal Deal.
+t’s certainly made us stop and think for a moment longer before reaching for our favourite meal deal.
 And in fact, made us think long and hard about changing our lunchtime habits.
 For example, choosing a home-made lunch the carbon emissions are lower due to less transport, packaging and refrigeration – and if you can grow some of your own fruit and veg at home.. even better!.

 So, with that in mind we thought we’d share some practical tips and ideas on how to make morse sustainable decisions when planning your lunch.